Forfar Witch Trials: Memorial

-In 2022, the advocacy campaign Witches of Scotland achieved that Nicola Sturgeon, then prime minister of Scotland, issued a formal apology to the Scots that were persecuted under the Scottish Witchcraft Act.
+In 2022, the advocacy campaign Witches of Scotland achieved that Nicola Sturgeon, then first minister of Scotland, issued a formal apology to the Scots that were persecuted under the Scottish Witchcraft Act.
 Additionally, some female ministers of the Church of Scotland also issued an apology.
 A memorial service took place in October 2022 at East and Old Parish Church, nearly 360 years after the last woman was executed in Forfar and a memorial stone was erected close to Forfar loch.